osbuild/osbuild-getting-started/README.md

 The frontend for console.redhat.com, it gets data from `image-builder`.

-## Terminology

-No project can exist without its own terminology.

 ## Quickstart

 osbuild-getting-started tries to make it as easy as possible to both build